SM41ldRag0n/mod-to-bypass-ssl-flutter-SM41ldRag0n/README.md

 SSL pinning will protect yourfakedomain and NSAppTransportSecurity will not check hash of yourfakedomain

 And this is how to:
+With APK
+Apktool d your apk > Find file libapp.so > Edit like app Iphone > resign > install With Iphone:
 1. Find where is App installed
 To Jailbreak, you can use Unc0vert or Checkra1n https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html